weareopen/weareopen.github.io/work.md

 						<div class="row">
                         	<div class="col s12 m6 l3">
 	                        	<h5><i class="work material-icons small">record_voice_over</i> Speaking</h5>
-                                <p>Most of our members are accomplished speakers.
+                                <p>Our members are accomplished speakers.
 Shows, Conferences, CPD days - you name it.
 Lasers and walk-on theme songs are of course optional, but if your conference has lasers, you should call us.</p>

                         	</div>
                         	<div class="col s12 m6 l3">